-Here at Bodnant Garden we’ve developed a grassland management plan for our meadows which involves low level, traditional annual maintenance such as cutting grass and removing the hay in August, grazing the land with sheep in the autumn, also collecting and sowing the seeds such as Yellow Rattle to encourage wildflowers.
-Just as importantly, we’ve been extending access so visitors can enjoy them; the Old Park was opened to the public in 2012, Furnace Meadow opened in 2017 and Cae Poeth Meadow will open in 2019.
+Here at Bodnant Garden we’ve developed a grassland management plan for our 15 acres of meadows which involves low level, traditional annual maintenance such as cutting grass and removing the hay in August, grazing the land with sheep in the autumn, also collecting and sowing the seeds such as Yellow Rattle to encourage wildflowers.
+Just as importantly, we’ve been extending access so visitors can enjoy them; the Old Park was opened to the public in 2012, Furnace Meadow opened in 2017 and Cae Poeth Meadow will open in the near future.

 Summer activities 2019

 We're celebrating National Meadows Day 2019 on the weekend of 6 and 7 June with Mindful Meadow Moments.
 Take a stroll through the Old Park and look out for the simple activities along the way, like listening to the birds, smelling the flowers and watching a bee.
 This free walk is self led and suitable for children and adults

 On 27 and 28 July we're throwing a Beefest weekend at the garden.
 Join us on the Canal Terrace where we'll be setting up activities celebrating meadows, wildlife and our very own Bodnant bees.
 We established hives here at the garden two years ago so come along and learn about how they are helping the garden grow!